-ASGCA members Michael Hurdzan, Dana Fry, and David Whelchel, all of Hurdzan/Fry Golf Course Design, Inc., helped the Pursell Family build FarmLinks Golf Course in Sylacauga, Alabama.
+ASGCA members Michael Hurdzan, Dana Fry, and David Whelchel, all of Hurdzan Golf, helped the Pursell Family build FarmLinks Golf Course in Sylacauga, Alabama.
 As a research and demonstration facility, the course integrates many ecosystems to provide a wide range of observations on the impacts of design, construction, and maintenance inputs.

 The Pursell Family’s fertilizer company had pioneered work on encapsulating fertilizer and chemicals in polymers that release their materials at precisely the rate that plants can use them.
 This approach reduces, or even eliminates, the leaching of necessary maintenance materials into groundwater; sharply curtails excessive or unneeded applications; and saves fossil fuel and manpower by reducing the frequency of applications.